kafisatz/DecisionTrees.jl/README.md

 This package only works with Julia 0.7 or higher.
 To install DecisionTrees.jl, run `using Pkg; pkg"add https://github.com/kafisatz/DecisionTrees.jl` at the REPL.
 Alternatively you enter package mode by typing `]`.
 In package mode you can simply run `add https://github.com/kafisatz/DecisionTrees.jl`.

-Note that, at the time of writing, precompilation and compilation of this package is slow.
-We hope to improve this for later releases.

 We note that this package uses PyCall to create Excel files of the model results.
 Therefore, there are a number of dependencies (PyCall, Conda, Python).
 These should be installed automatically when you use the package for the first time.
 It might be helpful to run `pkg"test DecisionTrees"` after the installation to see whether it was installed properly.

 ## Documentation